 If you want to sit for 4 hours working scales up and down the fret board, you can bet that your accuracy will increase!
 I mean, don’t let your hand go numb, but work it until you can’t and take a break.
 If you set enough time to do this regularly, great results will follow.

 Some people recommend practicing for two hours a day, seven days a week.
 This may be excessive for some people.
 But if you can manage it, this is a great way to improve quickly and is the right amount of time to see real results fast.

 Of course, not everyone has two hours a day to devote to guitar practice.
 If you can’t practice that much, try to at least fit in an hour a day, five days a week.
 This will help you make great progress over time.

 In addition to practicing regularly, it’s also important to focus on the right things.
-Make sure you’re working on techniques and exercises that will help you achieve your goals.
+You need to be working on techniques and exercises that will help you achieve your goals.

-- First Hour: picking exercises, scales, arpeggios, chord progressions
+- First Hour: picking exercises, scales, arpeggios and chord progressions.

-- Second Hour: learning and practicing songs, strumming exercises
+- Second Hour: learning and practicing songs and strumming exercises

 With a little effort, you can see dramatic improvements in your playing.